204 E. 4th Avenue,

 The State Theatre opened on November 22, 1949 with June Haver in “Oh, You Beautiful Doll” and was first operated by Evergreen Theaters.

-Constucted with stadium seating for 1000 patrons, the former single screen theater was triplexed in 1977, under Tom Moyer Luxury Theaters.
+Constructed with stadium seating for 1,000 patrons, the former single screen theatre was triplexed in 1977, under Tom Moyer Luxury Theaters.
 On December 22, 1978 it was renamed State Tri-Cinema.

-In 1983, the State became a second run theater and later a dollar house before it closed in the late 1990’s.
+In 1983, the State Tri-Cinema became a second run theatre and later a dollar house before it closed in the late-1990’s.

-In the spring of 1998, Harlequin Productions, a 501c (3) non-profit semi-professional theater company, purchased the building to be used for live theater, and began a $1.3 million dollar remodeling project.
+In the spring of 1998, Harlequin Productions, a 501c (3) non-profit semi-professional theatre company, purchased the building to be used for live theatre, and began a $1.3 million dollar remodeling project.

 In 2003, further enhancements changed the audience seating area to 212 and added both costume and property storage areas to what was once the two additional movie auditoriums.
 While there is limited backstage space, there is a fully accessible dressing room and bathroom for artist use.
 Future plans (2005-2008) call for larger dressing rooms, 80 - 100 additional audience seats, upgraded audio equipment and acoustical enhancement.